-Port Check and Concentrated checks are done throughout the year in different areas of the state where some of our staff would require lodging and per diem.
+Port Check and Concentrated checks and special projects are done throughout the year in different areas of the state where some of our staff would require lodging and per diem.

 Compliance Investigator training and travel will be used to send troopers or other civilian investigators to be trained and certified to complete compliance investigations which is required by FMCSA.